Nurse – Day Program

-- Daily inspects infirmary to identify repairs to medical equipment.
+- Completes daily inspections of infirmary to identify repairs to medical equipment.

-- Collects student medications that are received with an authorized prescription from a doctor during registration.
+- Collects student medications that are received with an authorized prescription from a doctor.

-- Follows all state health regulations for camp programs and assists during health inspections (as applicable).
+- Follows all state health regulations for camp programs and assists during health inspections.

 - Reports information to the Director on emergency medical problems; telephone conversations with parents, doctors, students and/or accidents involving SIG students or staff.

-- Discards medication and supplies which have expired.
+- Packs up the infirmary with the residential staff.
+Discards medication and supplies which have expired.

 - The Nurse picks up to 20 lbs frequently, and/or up to 20 lbs constantly to move, push, or pull objects.
 The physical demands require frequent walking or standing, kneeling, crouching, and climbing stairs.